-Line Build Out: Select OdB (default), -7.5dB, -15dB, or -22dB.
+Line Build Out: Select 0 dB (default), -7.5 dB, -15 dB, or -22 dB.
 Indicates strength of transmit signal.
-OdB provides the strongest signal and -22dB provides the weakest.
+0 dB provides the strongest signal and -22 dB provides the weakest.

 Switch Emulation: Select NATIONAL ISDN-2 (default), NATIONAL ISDN-2 WITH NFAS, 4ESS CUSTOM, 4ESS CUSTOM WITH NFAS, 5ESS CUSTOM, 5ESS CUSTOM WITH NFAS, DMS100 CUSTOM, DMS100 CUSTOM WITH NFAS, or T1 ROBBED BIT SIGNALING.
 As of late 1997, all public switches support NATIONAL ISDN-2.
 Use National ISDN-2 for GTD5 and DMS250 switch emulation.
 5ESS, DMS100, and GTD5 switches are end-node (central office) switches.
-4ESS and DMS250 switches are tandem (interoffice) switches.
+4ESS and DMS250 switches are tandem (inter-office) switches.
 NFAS stands for non-facility associated signaling and indicates that signaling is done on the D-channel of interface 1.
 Unless NFAS or dual DS1 is used, assume that each interface carries its own signaling.
 Some selections may not be available depending on how the system is licensed. <ENTER> must be pressed to change this feature.
-Changing this field causes all calls in progress to disconnect, the system to reboot, and the screen to be cleared.
+Changing this field to 5ESS will change the Restart Indicator on this screen to ALL CHANNELS.
+Changing this field to 5ESS or DMS100 (User Side) will change the ISDN Progress Description on screen 17 to DO NOT SEND PROGRESS IE when ISDN Alerting Operation is set for SEND ALERTING MSG.